daihocmo/tieng-anh/docs/grammar-guide.md

 at the window (ở cùa số)
 at the top (of the page)
-at the bottom (of the page) (ở cuôi trang) at the back : (ở phía sau : ở hàng cuỗi) at the end /1 of the street
+at the bottom (of the page) (ở cuôi trang) at the back: (ở phía sau: ở hàng cuỗi) at the end /1 of the street
 (ở cuỗi con duòng)
 Who is that man standing at the bus stop/at the door/at the window?